Highpoint2000/TEFLoggerApp/README.md

-## Version 2.4 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)
+## Version 3.0 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

-- Design and function is now compatible with Android 15
-- Radio text can be optionally switched on
-- Long press on the checkboxes of the CSV files selects or deselects all files
-- Minor code optimizations
+- Added remote functions for TEF (activate in menue): Freq up/down - Search up/down - Auto Scan on/off - Frequency input (longer hold auto scan)
+- Correction of the status bar and gps display

 ## Installation notes: